 - infringes on the rights of the student at school;

-- or, materially and substantially disrupts the education process or the orderly operation of a school.
+- materially and substantially disrupts the education process or the orderly operation of the school.

 A hostile environment is a situation in which bullying causes the school environment to be permeated with intimidation, ridicule or insult that is sufficiently severe or pervasive to alter the conditions of the student’s education.

-Cyber-bullying involves an act of bullying through the use of technology or any electronic communication, including but not limited to electronic mail, internet communications, or instant messages.
-Cyberbullying also includes the creation of a web page or blog in which the creator assumes the identity of another person; or, the knowing impersonation of another person as the author of posted content or messages, if the creation or impersonation creates any of the conditions described in the definition of bullying.
-Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions described in the definition of bullying.
+- the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons, if the distribution or posting creates any of the conditions enumerated in the clauses above, inclusive of the definition of bullying.

 Carroll School shall, in its sole discretion, determine whether such conduct violates this Policy and any other policies of Carroll School.
 Users must remember that material distributed through the Internet is public.
 On the Internet, there is no central authority, so each site is responsible for its own Users.
 Complaints received from other sites regarding any of our Users will be fully investigated, and disciplinary action may be taken as a result.

-Carroll School strongly encourages all employees, students and families to carefully review the privacy settings on any social media and networking sites they use (such as Facebook, Instagram, Snapchat, MySpace, Twitter, Flickr, Google+, LinkedIn, etc.), and exercise care and good judgment when posting content and information on such sites.
-When using a social media site, an employee may not include current students as “friends,” “followers” or any other similar terminology used by various sites.
-If an employee has a community that extends to persons who are parents, alums, or other members of the Carroll School community, s/he must exercise good judgment about any content that is shared on the site.
+Carroll School strongly encourages all employees, students, and families to carefully review the privacy settings on any social media and networking sites they use (such as Facebook, Twitter, LinkedIn, Instagram, Snapchat, TikTok, or any other social media platform), and exercise care and good judgment when posting content and information on such sites.
+When using a social media site, an employee may not include current students as "friends," "followers" or any other similar terminology used by various sites.
+If an employee has a community that extends to persons who are parents, alums, or other members of the Carroll School community, they must exercise good judgment about any content that is shared on the site.

 - Users should not make statements that would violate any of Carroll School's policies, including its policies concerning discrimination or harassment;